 How are EAN-13 barcodes kept unique?

-The system of retail barcodes as product identifiers is only effective if numbers are regulated to ensure that the same number is not used more than once, as if anyone could make up their own number there would be chaos when two different products use the same code.
+The system of retail barcodes as product identifiers is only effective if numbers are regulated to ensure that the same number is not used more than once.
+If anyone could make up their own number there would be chaos when two different products use the same code.
 This is done by carefully controlling the issuance of EAN13 barcodes, so that each number is assigned only once.
 There are two ways to get officially assigned and genuine barcodes.
-The first is through membership of an organisation called GS1, which tends to rent large blocks of numbers out for a yearly fee.
+The first is through membership of an organisation called GS1.
+GS1 tends to rent large blocks of numbers out for a yearly fee.
 The second way is to buy barcode numbers in your desired quantity from a legitimate barcode reseller such as Barcodes Singapore.
-These barcode numbers are of GS1 origin (which means they are unique and have never been assigned to a company before), and can be sold individually.
+Our barcode numbers are of GS1 origin.
+They are unique and have never been assigned to a product before.

 When were they introduced?

-The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s, and in 1974 in Ohio, the first barcode was used on a pack of chewing gum.
+The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s.
+Then in 1974, in Ohio, the first barcode was used on a pack of chewing gum.
 Since then, barcodes have become the worldwide standard for identifying retail products due to their simplicity, clarity and efficiency.